-Large car bomb hits Afghan capital near area with embassies
+Car bomb rocks Afghan capital near area with embassies

-KABUL, Afghanistan (AP) — A large car bomb rocked the Afghan capital on Thursday and smoke rose from a part of eastern Kabul near a neighborhood housing the U.S. Embassy, the NATO Resolute Support mission and other diplomatic missions.
+KABUL, Afghanistan (AP) — A car bomb rocked the Afghan capital on Thursday and smoke rose from a part of eastern Kabul near a neighborhood housing the U.S. Embassy, the NATO Resolute Support mission and other diplomatic missions.
 At least three people were killed and another 30 wounded, a hospital director said.

 It was the second major blast in the Afghan capital this week while a U.S. envoy has been in town briefing officials on a U.S.-Taliban deal “in principle” to end America’s longest war.